 In a Council meeting, an Elected Member fulfils a public duty and is therefore given limited legal protection.
 However, unlike Members of Parliament, an Elected Member's privilege is qualified.
 This means that protection is only provided as long as the statements are made in good faith.
 Statements made with malice or made recklessly are not protected by qualified privilege.
 Statements made by Elected Members outside Council and Committee meetings are unlikely to attract qualified privilege.
+However, under section 9.57A of the Act a local government is not liable to an action for defamation in relation to matter published on its official website as part of a broadcast, audio recording, or video recording, of a meeting Sessions).

-Regulation 7 of the Rules of Conduct also states that an Elected Member must not make improper use of their office as an Elected Member to cause detriment to the local government of any other person.
-This provision has relevance to what an Elected Member can say whilst performing in their role as an Elected Member.
+Regulation 7 of the Rules of Conduct The Code of Conduct for Council Members, Committee Members and Candidates also states that an Elected Member must not make improper use of their office as an Elected Member to cause detriment to the local government of any other person.
+This provision has relevance to what an Elected Member can say while performing in their role as an Elected Member.
 Division 4 of Part 5 of the Act also protects Elected Members, committee members and employees from any actions in negligence that the person has done, or has not done, in the performance of their functions under the Act or any other written law.
-However the City may not be necessarily protected from claims of negligence.
+However, the City may not be necessarily protected from claims of negligence.